 4. If you would like to pre-pay any of your travel expenses (registration, air, lodging, etc.), give a copy of your signed Pre-Approval Form to your BSC contact and discuss this option.

 Travelers are expected to document comparative pricing and select the lowest-priced fare available for both domestic and foreign travel, regardless of the funding source.
-Reservations for air or rail travel can be made with the travel agency of your choice.
+Reservations can be made online or with the travel agency of your choice.

-Air and rail travel can be paid for using a PCard available from the BSC.
+Air, rail and bus travel can be paid for using a PCard available from the BSC.
 The following information must be provided to the BSC prior to payment being made with a PCard.

 - A copy of the itinerary